confluentinc/tutorials/hopping-windows/ksql/README.md

 # Hopping windows in ksqlDB

-How to do hopping windows in ksqlDB.
 A hopping window is a fixed-size window with an advance that is smaller than the window size.
 Due to that fact the advance is smaller than the window size, hopping windows contain overlapping results.

 ## Setup

-Imagine you have a topic of temperature readings, the first step is to create a stream over this topic:
+Imagine you have a topic of temperature readings.
+The first step is to create a stream over this topic:

 ```sql
 CREATE STREAM TEMPERATURE_READINGS (ID VARCHAR KEY, TIMESTAMP VARCHAR, READING BIGINT)